Margins of discrete Bayesian networks: Introduction

-That is, any $(X_1,X_2,X_3,X_4)$-margin of a distribution which factorizes according to the DAG over all five variables, for any state-space or distribution of $X_0$\footnote{In fact, without loss of generality we can assume $X_0$ is uniform on $(0,1)$}.
+That is, any $(X_1,X_2,X_3,X_4)$-margin of a distribution which factorizes according to the DAG over all five variables, for any state-space or distribution of $X_0$\footnote{In general it is sufficient to assume hidden variables are uniform on $(0,1)$; for this particular graph, we can choose $X_0$ to be finite and discrete without loss of generality provided it has a sufficiently large number of states.}.

+From (\ref{eqn:model}) we can deduce that the conditional independence $X_3 \indep X_1 \,|\, X_2$ holds in the marginal model; i.e.\